srlbel/roadmap-sh-backend-projects/03-expense-tracker-rs/README.md

 delete --id <id>            # Delete a record update --id <id> --description <description> --amount <amount>          # Update a record given an id, description and amount are optional
 ```

+## TODO
+- implement a filter by year and month, then apply a reduce to sum the amounts. **main.rs line 64**